yonasBSD/lazyorg/README.md

 # Lazyorg

-A simple terminal-based calendar and note-taking application for people who prefer staying in their terminal.
+A simple terminal-based calendar and note-taking application.

 ## Features